FREQUENTLY ASKED QUESTIONS

 Can I get my money back?

-Your member equity, up to $200, is recoverable should you choose to leave the co-op, to be paid out as laid out in the bylaws.
+Your member equity, up to $200, may be recoverable should you choose to leave the co-op, to be paid out as laid out in the bylaws.
+Now that we are preparing to select a site, the Board has determined it necessary to temporarily suspend member share equity refunds upon termination of membership in accordance with our bylaws.
+[Updated 8/18/2022]

 Do member-owners have any financial liability for the Co-op before or after the store is opened?